What is Melatonin? – A Guide for Sleep and What You Should Know

 Be Careful with Self-Prescribing

-If you have underlying sleep disorders that need treatment, melatonin could be dangerous.
+If you have underlying sleep problems that need treatment, melatonin could be dangerous.
 For example, if you suffer from sleep apnea but take melatonin to sleep each night, you may not realize why you wake up feeling exhausted.
 With a sleep apnea condition, your body wakes up exhausted due to oxygen deprivation.

 If you mask your sleep apnea symptoms by taking melatonin, you can delay the proper diagnosis and treatment.
 For the sake of your health, see an ENT doctor who specializes in sleep disorders before starting to take melatonin.
 Consulting with a doctor can help you understand the problem and find the solution before your health deteriorates.
+Clinical sleep medicine emphasizes the importance of evidence-based practices in managing sleep-related issues.

 We Can Help